-Join Mike Meyers for an in-depth discussion in this video POST, part of CompTIA A+ Exam Prep (220-901) Part 1: Core Processing.
+Join Mike Meyers for an in-depth discussion in this video POST, part of CompTIA A+ (220-901) Cert Prep: 1 Core Processing.

 - When you press the power button on your computer…to start it, the first thing that takes place is…the power supply begins to supply power to all the…different parts of your computer.…Now, the trick here is that there's really no start button.…We can turn the system on, but in order to get the brains,…the CPU cooking, there is a wire that runs from the power…supply to the CPU called power-good.…When power-good reaches a certain voltage, suddenly,…the CPU is started, and that's why your computer…doesn't have a start button, you just turn it on…and it starts.…